zabbix/zabbix/templates/cloud/azure_http/README.md

 For Zabbix version: 6.2 and higher.
 This template is designed to monitor Microsoft Azure by HTTP.
 It works without any external scripts and uses the script item.
-Currently the template supports discovery of virtual machines (VMs), MySQL and PosgtreSQL servers.
+Currently the template supports discovery of virtual machines (VMs), MySQL and PostgreSQL servers.

 ## Setup